The House of the Spirits (film): 1946

 Twenty years later, Esteban’s sister Férula informs him that their ailing mother has died.
 At his mother’s funeral, Esteban sees a grown Clara and reacquaints himself with her.
 The couple marry, and Clara and Férula become especially close, with Clara allowing Férula to come live with her and her new husband at Tres Marías.

 Clara eventually gives birth to a girl, naming her Blanca.
 One day, Pancha García appears at the family estate with her now teenaged son, Esteban García, asking his father for money.
 Esteban Trueba gives them some money but harshly turns them away.
-Esteban’s rejection leads his son to nurse a resentment against his father and Blanca.
+Esteban’s rejection leads his son Esteban, to nurse a resentment against his father and Blanca.

 Meanwhile, Blanca befriends one of the peasant children, Pedro Tercero, the young son of Esteban's foreman Segundo.
 Esteban disapproves of his daughter playing with a peasant boy and sends her to a boarding school.